oatcrunch/pickles-mailer-ms/README.md

 1. On the project root directory, run `npm run deploy` to create cloud formation stack on AWS which then creates the require cloud infra later on ie Lambda, EventBridge, SQS, DynamoDB and S3.

 ### Run the ExpressJS backend locally
+1. On project root, run `npm install` (it will install node packages in the root as well as in the subdirectory at modules/mailer-service).
-1. On a separate terminal (project root), run `npm run build-start` to trigger build and then start the application.
+1. Run `npm run build-start` to trigger build and then start the application.
 2. Optionally, you can split into 2 consecutive commands ie. `npm run build` and `npm run start` in lieu of the previous step.

 ## Running on production mode